-5. Attacks on schools/hospitals
+5. Attacks on schools and hospitals

 Attacks specifically targeting schools and hospitals are rare.
 During this reporting period, however, KHRG has received one report of a primary school in Bu Thoh Township, Papun District, being mined during September by SPDC and DKBA soldiers.
-Full details on this incident are provided in Section 3, page 8.
+Full details on this incident are provided in Section 3, page 9.
 Attacks on villages in contested areas are frequent, however, and when villages are home to a school or medical facility, should be recognized as a grave violation of children's rights.

 In some cases, attacks against specific military targets spill over to nearby villages.
-This was the case during the first week of June 2009, when 2,000 people from the Ler Per Her IDP site and more than 2,000 villagers from surrounding villages fled because of fighting and exploitative abuse related to joint SPDC and DKBA attacks on camps belonging to KNLA 7th Brigade.
+This was the case during the first week of June 2009, when 2,000 people from the Ler Per Her IDP site and more than 2,000 people from surrounding villages fled because of fighting and exploitative abuse related to joint SPDC and DKBA attacks on camps belonging to KNLA 7th Brigade.
 On June 4th, the SPDC Army set up an 81 mm mortar position on top of Bpoo Loo Dtoo Hill, located above the KNLA camps and about five kilometres from Ler Per Her, in Dta Greh Township, Pa'an District.
 It is not clear if the SPDC meant to deliberately target the Ler Per Her IDP site, but five kilometres is just within range for an 81 mm mortar and at least three shells fell within the site.
-All told, KHRG counted 12 mortars or rocket-propelled grenades (RPGs) landing in civilian areas during the first week of June.
+All told, KHRG counted 12 SPDC-fired mortars or rocket-propelled grenades (RPGs) landing in civilian areas during the first week of June.
 Seven of these projectiles, including three RPGs, also landed in the Thai villages of Noh Boh (Nong Bua) and Mae Salit, in Tha Song Yang District, Tak Province.
 When four of these projectiles landed in Mae Salit on June 10th, for instance, one landed very near the Mae Salit Luang School (a local Thai government school), but did not explode.
-The Mae Salit Luang School then closed due to concerns about ongoing shelling by the SPDC and DKBA soldiers crossing into Thailand.18
+The Mae Salit Luang School then closed due to concerns about ongoing shelling by the SPDC and DKBA soldiers crossing into Thailand.20

-It is also important to note that the Ler Per Her IDP site was home to schools, as well as health services provided by the Karen Department of Health and Welfare (KDHW) and the Burma Medical Association.
-No mortars fell on the clinic operated by KDHW during the attacks on the KNLA camps, but its surrounding area was heavily mined following flight from the area by villagers and the fall of the KNLA camps on June 13th.
-According to Saw ---, a KDHW health worker from Ler Per Her, fear of landmines now prevents the clinic from being used, disturbing at least two programs designed specifically for children.
-While KDHW was able to remove medical supplies prior to vacating the clinic, they have not been able to recover building materials including cement, wood and bamboo that had been collected for repairs just prior to the attacks.
+It is also important to note that the Ler Per Her IDP site was home to schools and health services.
+No mortars fell on the clinic during the attacks on the KNLA camps, but its surrounding area was heavily mined following flight from the area by villagers and the fall of the KNLA camps on June 13th.
+According to Saw ---, a health worker from Ler Per Her, fear of landmines now prevents the clinic from being used, disturbing at least two programs designed specifically for children.
+While the organisation operating the clinic was able to remove medical supplies prior to vacating it, they have not been able to recover building materials including cement, wood and bamboo that had been collected for repairs just prior to the attacks.
 Saw --- also told KHRG that he felt the clinic had been deliberately targeted: